AJFunk/IUCN-Red-List/README.md

 This project uses modern ES2016+ syntax, which means you can use promises (as shown in the documentation) or async/await.

-The only dependency is `babel-runtime` which is used for browser compatibility.

 ### Installation
 ```sh
 npm install --save iucn-red-list